VertexFloat/cameraSystem/README.md

 <img src="screenshots/screenShot (1).png" alt="screenshot">

 This modification gives the possibility of adding cameras, e.g. a discharge pipe camera or a rear view camera.
 You can easily switch between added cameras which are displayed as HUD.
-As standard, some of the originally available vehicles were equipped with camera configurations.
+As standard, some of the originally available vehicles and implements were equipped with camera configurations.
 <br/>
 <br/>
-Change camera system mode (off/always on/only when reversing) - "z" key (default)
+Change camera system mode (off/on) - "z" key (default)
 <br/>
 Next/previous camera - "left shift + k/m" keys (default)

 ATTENTION!
 - to activate the camera system, the vehicle must have their configuration added,
+- some cameras can cause fps drops, unfortunately this is due to the game engine so I can't do anything about it,
 - the image quality of the cameras is the highest I could set, so please bear with me.
 (The quality of the camera also depends on your graphics settings, it is also possible to manually improve it, details are below)

 <p align="right">&#x2191 <a href="#top">back to top</a></p>